Church Point, Louisiana: Economy

 As Interstate 10 and Interstate 49 are less than 15 mi from town, many of the people who live in Church Point work in larger surrounding communities.
 Many of those who work in the area are farmers, growing rice, soybeans, corn, milo, sugarcane or crawfish.

-Church Point is home Church Point Wholesale, a grocery distributor that transports goods in the southern United States.
+Church Point is home to Church Point Wholesale, a grocery distributor that transports goods in the southern United States.
 Also, Richard’s Cajun Foods, who has called Church Point its home since 1981, creates a variety of smoked meats and pre-packaged Cajun meat mixes that is in stores around the United States.
 Since 2021, Cajun Family Traditions, owned by the original Richard’s Cajun Foods owners, also has ties to the Cajun meat industry and delivers their foods regionally at this time.

 Arts and culture

 Since 1981, the Acadia St. Landry Medical Foundation, which supports the Acadia St. Landry Hospital, has organized an annual Buggy Festival held in Church Point on the first weekend in June.
 The town was chosen because residents had used buggies as their main means of transportation until the early 1950s, earning Church Point the nickname "Buggy Capital of the world" in 1927.
 In its first 25 years, the festival earned over $440,000 in profits, which were distributed among the hospital, the parks department of the city of Church Point, and various civic organizations.
 Two scholarships are also awarded annually.
 The festival, which includes a Sunday parade, gives visitors the opportunity to explore various horse-drawn vehicles.
 Cajun musicians perform throughout the weekend, while Cajun cuisine is featured.
 The festival also often includes a French speaking contest and a Cajun French accordion contest.
 Each year the town holds a Courir de Mardi Gras.

 In 1987 Church Point established a relationship with Church Point, Nova Scotia, bringing about a revival of interest in its French culture.
 The town now proudly calls itself the "Cajun Music Capital of the World", based on "having the greatest number of professional Cajun musicians of any place on earth".
 A different Cajun musician is honored each year on Cajun Day, the second Sunday in November.

-Among the many professional musicians, Church Point is also the origin of the multi-media recording artist, musician, and composer Fabian Thibodeaux (professionally known as "Isadar") and his oldest brother, organist Dexter Thibodeaux.
-Isadar's award-winning music covers a wide range of genres and styles including Pop, Dance, Adult Contemporary, Solo Piano, New Age, Classical, and Jazz.
-He has also produced Cajun music in the past and comes from a family with a rich musical lineage reaching back two generations of Church Point residents.

-Iry LeJeune Born in Church Point, October 28, 1929.
+Iry LeJeune born in Church Point, October 28, 1929.
 One of the most popular Cajun musicians in the mid to late 1940s into the early 1950s.